 Ankole Cattle were bred for the prized longhorns and colorful skins.
 The Longhorns also protect Ankole cattle from lions, leopards, and hyenas.
 They form a tight circle, and their horns will face outward toward the predator.

 The most prestigious, the noblest cow in Rwanda is “Inyambo,” with a blackish or brownish-red hide, large – beautifully shaped horns, and thundering hoofs.
 Other Ankole cows of any coloration are called Ibigarama.
-In contrast, short cows, cows that are not lean, are called Inkuku, a version of the Bantu word for chicken.
+In contrast, short cows, not lean cows, are called Inkuku, a version of the Bantu word for chicken.

 Visitors to Rwanda should take in the Inyambo ceremonial cows at the King’s Palace Museum in Rukari, Nyanza district, home to Inyambo, where the traditional cows were bred for the King.

-Physically, these magnificent creatures are characterized by their exceptionally long horns and dignified appearance.
+These magnificent creatures are physically characterized by their exceptionally long horns and dignified appearance.
 Their historical and cultural importance is even more impressive.
 They included their presence in special ceremonies for the King.
 They were decorated and spruced up and learned how to dance by listening to a trainer’s songs called “amahamba” and “amazing Inka” and even following dance-like movements.

 In southwest Uganda and Rwanda, cattle were royalty – the Pastoralists of that region saw their lives intertwined with their cows, and their lives rotated around their animals.

-“Being a Muhima means you must have an Ankole cow, and without a cow, you are not worth being a man.
-Even if you don’t have a cow, friends and relatives can contribute some cows for you.
+“Being a Muhima means you must have an Ankole cow; without a cow, you are not worth being a man.
+Friends and relatives can contribute some cows even if you don’t have a cow.
 Cows give you a start in life toward wealth.
 Patrick Rubagyema, a pastoralist states, “You are an important person if you have many cows.
 Cows give status and recognition.”

-The Bahima people of Uganda divide the day into 20 periods – 19 of those daily periods have to do with their cattle-related activities.
+The Bahima people of Uganda divide the day into 20 periods – 19 of those daily periods have cattle-related activities.
 The Ugandan and Rwandan pastoralists looked down on farmers, those who fished, and even hunters.
 Only Buffaloes and the large Eland Antelopes were hunted, most likely because they had some cattle-related qualities.

 Those who kept Cattle in Uganda and Rwanda did not consist of meat.
-However, the blood tapped from the veins of cows, which was combined with milk and consumed.
+However, the blood tapped from the cows’ veins was combined with milk and consumed.